2023 Festival Dates To Be Announced

 About La Strada dei Pastelli Chalk Art Festival

 La Strada dei Pastelli Chalk Art Festival is a summer festival in Hillsboro, Oregon.
-It is supported in part by City of Hillsboro and Patricia Reser, is a community engagement distinct from all others offered in the Portland area and Oregon’s Washington, Clackamas, or Multnomah Counties.
+It is supported in part by City of Hillsboro, is a community engagement distinct from all others offered in the Portland area and Oregon’s Washington, Clackamas, or Multnomah Counties.
 This Oregon chalk art festival provides a window into the creative process wherein festival goers can engage with nationally-recognized and emerging visual artists as they carefully manipulate bold, colorful pigments to produce huge, temporary drawings down the center of the street(s); most averaging 10’x10’.

 From its creative core to its business partners, La Strada dei Pastelli’s goal is to build visibility for Washington County’s unique and diverse community assets.